chaossocial/meta/rules.md

 we ([@leah](https://chaos.social/@leah) and [@rixx](https://chaos.social/@rixx)) are maintaining this instance on our spare time, hardware and nerves.
 Don't push either of those.

+The rules are licensed under CC-BY-SA by chaos.social e.V.